Open-CMSIS-Pack/cmsis-toolbox/docs/build-tools.md

 <!-- markdownlint-restore -->

-In such cases it might be required to access the internet via a proxy.
+In such cases, it might be required to access the Internet via a proxy.
 This can be done via environment variables that are used by `cpackget`:

 ```bash
 # Windows